JF0909/BoardGame/README.md

 # C# Two-Player BoardGame

 ## Purpose
-This project is designed to provide a reusable framework for different two-player board gamesn with design diagrams and applying software design patterns and OOP principles.
+This project is designed to provide a reusable framework for different two-player board games with design diagrams and applying software design patterns and OOP principles.

 ## Description
-To demostrate that, the framework can be easily adapted to different games.
+To demonstrate that, the framework can be easily adapted to different games.
 The design must accommodate all the following games in the same software:
 - `Numerical Tic-Tac-Toe`
 - `Notakto` - Two players take turns placing the same piece (e.g. an X ) on a finite number of 3 × 3 board (in this project, we only use three boards).
 The game ends when all three boards contain a three-in-a-row of X s, at which point the player to have made the last move loses the game.